Comparing Wrap Brands and their qualities:

 Natibaby wraps are among the most popular wovens on the market due to the variety of colors, designs, and fiber content, all produced to meet their reputation for safety, comfort and beauty.
 Natibaby wraps are available in all cotton, linen blends, bamboo blends, wool blends and hemp blends, giving families a greater variety to choose from.
 Their all-cotton wraps are easy to use brand new while hemp or linen blends can be stiff (especially when woven with more than 2 colors) until broken in, but are very supportive, comfortable, and with some use will be just as soft and are super popular.
 Natibaby wraps are made in Poland.

-Lenny Lamb wraps, also from Poland, are wraps that are soft, supportive, and generally beloved to those who own them.
+Lenny Lamb wraps, are super popular with many families.
+Also from Poland, Lenny Lamb wraps are soft, supportive, and generally beloved to those who own them.
 These wraps are very soft and easy to use.
 They are mid-weight wraps, appropriate for all seasons, and fantastic for newborns or toddlers.

-Easycare makes thin, supportive striped wraps that are super nice to wrap and wear, and easy to care for, too, in 100% cotton.
+Easycare – NOW DISCONTINUED – makes thin, supportive striped wraps that are super nice to wrap and wear, and easy to care for, too, in 100% cotton.
 These wraps are supportive for even toddlers while being a nicely thin and light wrap for Summer that are easy to use.
 They are made in Austria.

 Didymos wraps are the oldest and most well known of the European wrap brands, but remain popular by creating new designs all the time and offering their wraps in a variety of weaves and fiber blends.
 Waves is a thinner, cooler weave for hot weather.
 Liscas are the softest, most marshmallowy wraps around.